 The second instance appeal shall be submitted to the court which issued the judgment under appeal within 15 days of its notification, by means of a reasoned document containing the merits on which the appeal is based.
 The appeal shall be heard by the competent High Court of Justice, which shall decide within ten days from its resolution that the lawsuit was concluded for judgment.
 In practice, the ten-day term to issue the judgment is seldom respected.

-The extraordinary appeal of cassation must be filed within 30 working days before the same instance court which raised the judgement that is challenged on cassation appeal.
+The extraordinary appeal of cassation must be filed within 30 working days before the same instance court which raised the judgment that is challenged on cassation appeal.
 In this respect, this appeal could be filed against National Court and High Court of Justice judgments.
-Residually, certain judgements raised by the Contentious-Administrative Courts could also be challenged through this appeal.
+Residually, certain judgments raised by the Contentious-Administrative Courts could also be challenged through this appeal.

 The Contentious-Administrative Courts and Central Contentious-Administrative Courts are single judge bodies while the Contentious-Administrative Chambers of the High Courts of Justice, Contentious-Administrative Chamber of the National Court and Contentious-Administrative Chamber of the Supreme Court are collegiate bodies (composed of two or more judges).